 With Shipt Shopper, you get to shop for and deliver groceries where you can make as much as $22 per hour.
-The hourly rate will largely depend on the city (It’s available in pretty much the entire US except for West Virginia and Alaska).
+The hourly rate will largely depend on the city (It’s available in pretty every state except for West Virginia and Alaska).

 To make things easier for you, Shipt will also recommend which store you should shop from according to the location of the customer.
 You are allowed to accept multiple jobs at the same time, so you can be even more efficient vs. just running an individual delivery request.
 This is an important feature for any grocery delivery app that you are considering working for.

-With Shipt you will get paid every week on a Friday, giving you cash in time for the weekend!
-Also, you get a free membership to sweeten the deal, as well as a free Shipt t-shirt (which they encourage you to wear while you work – but many drivers don’t).
-More details and sign up on the Shipt website here.
+With Shipt, you’ll get paid every week on a Friday, giving you cash in time for the weekend!
+Also, you get a free membership to sweeten the deal, as well as a free Shipt t-shirt (which they encourage you to wear while you work, but many drivers don’t).
+Get more details and sign up on the Shipt website here.

 Shipt Shopper Requirements:

 - A valid driver’s license

 - A compatible smartphone with Android or iOS

 Favor Delivery is a Texas-based food and essentials delivery app.
 It is available in a number of cities across the state, but it is not as widespread as some of the other delivery service apps discussed here.
 Most Favor runners earn between $10 to $18 per hour, and you can choose whether you want to work on a full-time or part-time basis.